JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

 To write a TeamCity plugin, the knowledge of [Spring Framework](http://static.springsource.org/spring/docs/3.0.x/reference/beans.html) is beneficial.

 There are [server-side and agent-side](plugin-types-in-teamcity.md) plugins in TeamCity.
 Server\-side and agent\-side plugins are initialized in their own Spring containers; this means that every plugin needs a Spring bean definition file describing the main services of the plugin.
-Bean definition files are to be placed into the `META\-INF` folder of the JAR archive containing the plugin classes.
+Bean definition files are to be placed into the `META-INF` folder of the JAR archive containing the plugin classes.

 There is a convention for naming the definition file:
 * __build\-server\-plugin\-&lt;plugin name&gt;__\*.xml — for server\-side plugins